MicrosoftDocs/azure-docs/articles/iot-central/howto-administer.md

 ### Convert your Trial to Pay-As-You-Go

 You can convert your Trial application to a Pay-As-You-Go application.
+Here are the differences between these types of applications.

+- **Trial** applications are free for 7 days before they expire.
+They can be converted to Pay-As-You-Go at any time before they expire.
+- **Pay-As-You-Go** applications are charged per device, with the first 5 devices free.

+Learn more about pricing on the [Azure IoT Central pricing page](https://azure.microsoft.com/pricing/details/iot-central/).

 To complete this self-service process, follow these steps:

-1. Use the secondary navigation menu to go to the **Billing** page in the **Administration** section.
+1. Go to the **Billing** page in the **Administration** section.

     ![Trial state](media/howto-administer/freetrialbilling.png)

-1. Select **Convert to Pay-As-You-Go**.
+1. Click **Convert to Pay-As-You-Go**.

     ![Convert trial](media/howto-administer/convert.png)

-1. In the pop-up window, select the appropriate Azure Active Directory, and then the Azure subscription to use for your Pay-As-You-Go application.
+1. Select the appropriate Azure Active Directory, and then the Azure subscription to use for your Pay-As-You-Go application.

-3. After you select **Convert**, your application is now a Pay-As-You-Go application and you start getting billed.
+1. After you click **Convert**, your application is now a Pay-As-You-Go application and you start getting billed.

 ## Export data